bergercookie/asm-lsp/README.md

 ### Using cargo

-Install using the cargo, other from crates.io or from github:
+Install using the cargo package manager, either from `crates.io` or from github:

 ```bash
 cargo install asm-lsp